prabuarjunan/ntap-CVS-GCP-API-nodejs/README.md

 # ntap-CVS-GCP-API-nodejs
-The example node js scripts to use GCP - NetApp Cloud volumes service API to dynamically change the service level on the fly.
+The example nodejs scripts to use GCP - NetApp Cloud volumes service API to manage using infrastrucure as a code.

+# Details
+In this nodejs get bearer token, I am using the python code to get the token.
+The get requests are written using nodejs.

 # Set common variables
 Python interpreter : 3.7\